ValeriaCP/data-harvesting-assignment/README.md

-# data-harvesting-API-project
+# Data Harvesting API Project
 Data harvesting assignment repository

-### Libraries that we have used to get the REST API from Youtube and Reddit
+## Libraries that we have used to get the REST API from Youtube and Reddit
 ```{r}
 library(httr)
 library(httr2)